Kirbyt97/readingresponse3/index.md

 ### Podcasting Timeline
 > "This American Life" launches a spin-off called "Serial."
 Four weeks later, it is averaging one million downloads.

+## Questions
+* If so many people see Microsoft Word as a flawed program, how did those people allow it to become the main text program in the industry at its conception?
+* Why are podcasts not as successful as other forms of media?
+Is it because they do not tend to appeal to the younger audience who uses the most technology in their day to day lives?
+* I noticed the timeline stops in 2015.
+What other notable events have happened in podcasting history in the past two years?